Find out more about ANZSOG's Executive Master of Public Administration

 Arie Freiberg is an Emeritus Professor at Monash University.
 He was Dean of the Faculty of Law at Monash University between 2004 and 2012.
 Before this, he was Dean of the Faculty of Arts at the University of Melbourne in 2003.
 He was appointed to the Foundation Chair of Criminology at the University of Melbourne in January 1991 where he served as Head of the Department of Criminology between January 1992 and June 2002.
 In 2013 he was appointed an Emeritus Professor of Monash University.

-Prof Freiberg teaches in the following ANZSOG courses:
+Arie Freiberg teaches in the following ANZSOG courses: